 Do the Hours of Service regulations apply to you?

 Working hours regulations apply to all commercial vehicle operators in the United States.
-Outside of belonging to a company or corporation, a commercial motor vehicle defines as any vehicle that meets one of the following conditions:
+Outside of belonging to a company or corporation, a commercial motor vehicle is defined as any vehicle that meets one of the following conditions:

 - Transports dangerous materials and necessitates the use of placards.